tsikerdekis/overnight-hercules-network-security/chapter_02/full-hardware-solution.md

 6. Now data should be flowing to Beelink and you can start monitoring your network.

 ## WiFi Router
 If you have a WiFi router, you can connect it to the switch and use it as an access point.
 This way, all WiFi traffic will also be monitored.
 DO NOT use your ISP's router as a WiFi router as traffic won't flow through the switch, especially for internet communications.
 Instead, buy a separate one.
-Example [https://www.amazon.com/WiFi-6-Router-Gigabit-Wireless/dp/B08H8ZLKKK](TP-Link Archer AX1800).
+Example: [TP-Link Archer AX1800](https://www.amazon.com/WiFi-6-Router-Gigabit-Wireless/dp/B08H8ZLKKK).

 1. Get your laptop or desktop and connect to the WiFi router using an ethernet cable.
 DO NOT connect to the Wifi or have anything else networked connected to it.
 2. Use the guide to find the default IP address of the WiFi router and access it through your browser.